China–Venezuela relations: Maduro administration (2013-2026)

 On the other hand, the ROC was among the several countries to support Juan Guaidó and the opposition-led National Assembly.
 Through its Twitter account, the Foreign Ministry quoted that "Taiwan stands with the forces of freedom" while calling for "the democratic order to be restored" in Venezuela.

 In February 2019, China alongside Russia vetoed a United Nations Security Council resolution calling for new presidential elections in Venezuela.

 During the crisis in Venezuela, China supplied riot-control equipment to Venezuelan authorities combatting the protests in Venezuela.
 According to the Center for Strategic and International Studies, China has also financially assisted Venezuela through its economic crisis.

 Maduro made an official state visit to China in September 2023, when he signed an agreement that included the training of Venezuelan astronauts, expressing his wish to send Venezuelans to the Moon.
 China supported Maduro's claim of victory in the contested 2024 Venezuelan presidential election.
+In August 2025, China deployed the Liaowang, a Type 815 spy ship, to the Gulf of Paria to monitor U.S. military activity.

+Maduro used Huawei phones numerous times to symbolize the strategic partnership between China and Venezuela.

+On 19 November 2025, amidst a United States naval deployment in the Caribbean, Chinese foreign ministry spokesperson Mao Ning said that China opposes "any interference in Venezuela's internal affairs under any pretext" and called on the United States to "choose a course of action conducive to peace and stability".
+On 25 November, while sending a congratulatory message to President Maduro, Chinese leader Xi Jinping stated that China supports Venezuela in "safeguarding its sovereignty and national security, the dignity of the nation, and social stability" and "resolutely opposes the meddling of external forces in Venezuela’s internal affairs under any pretext".

+On 3 January 2026, the United States carried out several strikes in Venezuela and detained and abducted President Maduro.
+China condemned the operation and called for Maduro's release.
+The strikes came a day after Maduro received a Chinese delegation on 2 January which included Special Representative of the Chinese Government on Latin American Affairs, Qiu Xiaoqi.